 Once admitted to Clemson, you may not be required to take or retake any portion of any standardized exam.
-If you have an approved GS6-Bachelor-to-Graduate form (see Combined bachelor's/graduate degree plan in the Academics section of this handbook), you may not be required to take any standardized test, as you are considered admitted upon approval of the form.
+If you have an approved form GS6 Bachelor-to-Graduate (see Combined bachelor's/graduate degree plan), you may not be required to take any standardized test, as you are considered admitted upon approval of the form.
 You should refer to your program's graduate program handbook for more information about the admissions requirements and process for the program(s) you are interested in.